CARV-ICS-FORTH/XHC-OpenMPI/README.md

 $ cd ..
 ```

-At this point, if all went, the installation of OpenMPI is present in
+At this point, if all went well, the installation of OpenMPI is present in
-`$HOME/ompi-xhc` (or in the directory you chose instead).
-For the next steps,
+`$HOME/ompi-xhc` (or in the respective alrenate directory chosen).
+For the
-you need to add the appropriate directory to `PATH` and `LD_LIBRARY_PATH`.
-For
+next steps, you need to add the appropriate directory to `PATH` and `LD_LIBRARY_PATH`.
-example:
+For example:

 ```shell
 $ export PATH="$HOME/ompi-xhc/bin:$PATH"